 4. For RITE (receiver-in-the-ear) aides, you also want to keep an eye on your wax guard.
 You’ll want to brush any wax off your device any time you clean, but you’ll also need to change and unclog the wax guard every month or two.
 For this, you’ll need other specialized tools.
 HearingLife has a helpful tutorial.

 Still Having Issues?

-Sometimes, you might just need to change the battery or adjust the volume.
-If you’re having difficulty getting the right levels, it could require a simple solution.
+You might just need to change the battery or adjust the volume.
+If you’re having difficulty getting the right levels, sometimes the simplest solution is the best solution.

 If none of your troubleshooting works, however, you may need to talk to your audiologist.
 Telehealth appointments might be available.
 Here at REM, we’re working on getting our remote testing system up and running.
 Soon, we’ll be able to access your aid in your home from our office to help diagnose and fix the problem.
 Call your audiologist for more information.